 The Forebrain

-The forebrain is the most recently evolved part of our brains and comes in two parts.
+The forebrain is, according to some, the most recently evolved part of our brains.
+It comes in two parts.
 The lower part, the diencephalon, is also known as the limbic system and is primarily responsible for our emotions and our memories.
 The upper part of the forebrain, the telencephalon, includes the cerebrum and neo-cortex and is responsible for our higher brain functions such as thinking, planning and parts of speech.

 Only a few other highly evolved animals such as primates and dolphins have similar forebrains to humans.